edcrewe/django-csvimport/README.txt

 Custom commands
 ---------------

-CSVINSPECT
+INSPECTCSV

-manage.py csvinspect importfile.csv > models.py
+manage.py inspectcsv importfile.csv > models.py

 This returns the code for a new models file with a guesstimated model for the CSV file.
 Add it to your project then run syncdb.